 The walleye is yet another fish that relies on annual fingerling restockings to keep its numbers up.
 Older fish may be over 5 pounds, while more recent additions will be in the 1-2 pound range.

 Crappie numbers aren’t too high and are usually less than a pound.
-Although you could also come across 1.5-pound fish.
+However, you could also come across 1.5-pound fish.

-There is an ample bream population in Carters Lake, but most individuals will be less than 6 inches in length.
+There is an ample bream population in Carters Lake, but most individuals will catch bluegill less than 6 inches in length.